Frequently Asked Questions

 What is the impact of HIES on energy efficiency?

-The impact of HIES on energy efficiency is significant as it ensures that accredited installers adhere to high standards, promoting the use of quality renewable energy and insulation products that enhance home energy performance and reduce overall energy consumption.
+The impact of HIES on energy efficiency is significant as it ensures that accredited installers adhere to high standards, promoting the installation of effective and reliable energy solutions.
+This ultimately leads to improved energy performance in homes, contributing to lower energy costs and enhanced environmental sustainability.

 How does HIES collaborate with energy providers?